 Steve Fielding - Social Historian

 After joining the Hampshire Regiment in 1940, 18 year old Thomas Collins is sent to France where he witnesses and takes part in horrors far beyond his imagination.
 Shell shocked and wounded, he leaves Dunkirk on the destroyer Havant.
-Thomas’ recovery in Netley Hospital is slow and images of a brutal war refuse to leave his fragile state of mind, especially his bloody slaying of Dierk Gerber, a German soldier.
-Read more
+Thomas’ recovery in Netley Hospital for wounded soldiers in Southampton is slow and images of a brutal war refuse to leave his fragile state of mind, especially his bloody slaying of Dierk Gerber, a German soldier.

 War and Chance"You hit one out of the park with War and Chance.
 It’s a ripper of a yarn, a great read and covered all emotions.
 The characters became real as did Southampton for me, even though I’ve never been there."